 Here we will look at how some airports around the world are leading the way with a positive passenger experience.

-“One area we’re looking to improve is cross-functional data links for check-in, security and boarding.
-We will have to work together as an industry in the interest of the passenger because the passenger doesn’t understand why they need to show their passport 5 times before they board or their vaccination status 5 times when they land.
-We need a common-sense approach in view of how the passenger sees it, and that is something we’re challenged with as we look ahead,” said CEO Michael Eggenschwiler at the International Airport Review Online Summit.
+“One area we’re looking to improve is cross-functional data links for check-in, security and boarding,” said CEO Michael Eggenschwiler at the International Airport Review Online Summit.
+“We will have to work together as an industry in the interest of the passenger because the passenger doesn’t understand why they need to show their passport five times before they board or their vaccination status five times when they land.
+We need a common-sense approach in view of how the passenger sees it, and that is something we’re challenged with as we look ahead.”

-For most passengers, sustainability and safety at the airport are two of the biggest concerns to come out of the COVID-19 pandemic.
+For most passengers, sustainability and safety at the airport are two of the biggest concerns to come out of the pandemic.
 As Nazareno Ventola, CEO & MD of Bologna Guglielmo Marconi Airport, explained at the Summit, “We know the world is different, priorities have changed.
-In Europe, the awareness of the fact that our aviation business needs to be sustainable as a whole is something that was accelerated by the COVID-19 pandemic.
+In Europe, the awareness of the fact that our aviation business needs to be sustainable as a whole is something that was accelerated by the pandemic.
 From a passenger’s point of view, we know that they will be much more safety-conscious than before.
 This awareness is there to stay as it was for security after 9/11.
 There’s a new dimension of travel that will stay for the next 10-20 years at least, so we have to address the issues for passengers and our stakeholders.
 The ecosystem is changing, and we must be proactive and propose different solutions.”

 Examples of some of the key technologies disrupting the airport industry include:

 Implementing virtual queues can deliver an increase in non-aeronautical revenue for airports — a direct step towards the goal to increase revenue while improving the passenger experience.